-Agencies should compare all relevant portfolios to ensure consistency.
-For example, the sum of columns 41 to 43 on Exhibit 53A should equal the sums of each table in Exhibit 53C.
+Agencies should compare all relevant portfolios to ensure consistency, and should be updated together as needed.
+For example, the sum of columns 42 to 44 on Exhibit 53A (Cloud Computing Spending by year) should equal the sums of each table in Exhibit 53C (Cloud Computing Costs by model).
+If the cloud computing spending changes, both Exhibits should be revised.

-Agency IT Investment Portfolio (Exhibit 53A)
+AGENCY IT INVESTMENT PORTFOLIO (EXHIBIT 53A)